 Winner: NEMO Tensor All-Season for pure warmth

-The current NeoAir XLite NXT has an R-value of 4.5, which is strong for an ultralight sleeping pad.
-It is warm enough for most three-season backpacking trips and can work into colder shoulder-season conditions when paired with an appropriate sleeping bag or quilt.
+The NeoAir XLite NXT has an R-value of 4.5, which is strong for an ultralight backpacking pad.
+It is warm enough for most three-season trips and can work into colder shoulder-season conditions when paired with the right sleeping bag or quilt.

 The NEMO Tensor All-Season goes further with an R-value of 5.4.
 That gives it a clear advantage for colder nights, higher elevations, early spring trips, late fall trips, and backpackers who tend to sleep cold.

 The important distinction is efficiency.
 The XLite NXT gives excellent warmth for its weight.
-The Tensor All-Season gives more insulation and more cushion, but it does so at a weight penalty.
+The Tensor All-Season gives more insulation and more cushion, but it does so with extra weight and a slightly larger packed size.

 Choose the NeoAir XLite NXT for warmth if: